 Easy to prep ahead for later in the week or to make a freezer meal.

 Spinach Lasagna Roll Ups – Shallot & Garlic

-Make it even easier and you can buy store bought minced garlic in a jar.
-This is the key to easy access to garlic for all of your weeknight dinners.
-You can usually find in the produce section, sold near the fresh garlic.
-The back of the jar has the conversion for clove measurement, like 1/2 tsp = 1 clove which is pretty handy too.
+Make it even easier with store-bought minced garlic.
+It is usually found in the produce section, sold near the fresh garlic.
+The back of the label there is a conversion for clove measurement, usually it shows that 1/2 tsp equals 1 garlic clove.

-When the shallot becomes soft and the garlic becomes a little toasted, when your kitchen smells lovely, set it aside and let it cool.
-Once cooled you will combine with your spinach and ricotta mixture which then gets tucked into each lasagna roll.
+When the shallot becomes soft and the garlic becomes a little toasted, set it aside to let it cool.
+Once cooled it will be stirred in with the spinach and ricotta, and then is tucked into each lasagna roll.

-Refrigerator: This recipe is super easy to prep ahead, you can complete the steps below 1-8 and then cover and store in the refrigerator until you’re ready to bake.
-You can store in the refrigerator for 3-4 days, and set it on the counter as the oven preheats to take the chill off of it before baking, to bake follow the same directions in the recipe.
+Refrigerator: This recipe is super easy to prep ahead.
+Complete the steps below 1-8 and then cover and store in the refrigerator until you’re ready to bake, no longer than 4 days.
+When you are ready to bake, set it on the counter as the oven preheats to help take some of the chill off before cooking.
+To bake follow the same directions in the recipe.

-Freeze: You can also prep and freeze for another day.
-Instead of putting it in the refrigerator, cover and store in the freezer, good for about 2-3 months.
+Freeze: Cover tightly and store in the freezer, it can last for up to 3 months.
 To bake freezer to oven, preheat your oven to 350F and bake covered for 45 minutes (until it’s warm all the way through) and then uncover and back for another 15 minutes.